kashmirintelligence/FE-Engineer-Challenge/README.md

 ## Pre-commit Hooks

 We've set up Husky pre-commit hooks to run ESLint and tests before each commit.
 This might feel like a faff, but it ensures your code meets our standards before it's committed.
 If you're getting pre-commit errors when trying to commit changes, run `pnpm lint` and `pnpm test` manually to see what's failing.

+We're using [Conventional Commits](https://www.conventionalcommits.org/) for this project.
+This means your commit messages should follow a specific format like `feat: add temperature gauge` or `fix: resolve pressure panel display bug`.
+The pre-commit hook will enforce this format.